MicrosoftDocs/appcenter-docs/docs/dashboard/email-notifications/index.md

         - **Only if previously successful**: when your app has failed to build after one or more successful builds
         - **Never**: you will not receive notifications for build failure
 - Crashes: when a crash group is created
-- Distribute: when a version is released
+- Distribute: when a new version is released

-Email notifications can be enabled at two levels, at the user level and at the app level.
-The email notifications configured at the user level will override all email notifications at the app level.
+App Center sends email notifications at two levels: per user and per user per app level.
+User level email notifications settings will override all app level email notifications settings.

 ## Getting Started